At NC State University, graphic & experience design majors can:

 - Study abroad for a semester or summer at our NC State Prague Institute, or take advantage of other study abroad options.

-Graphic design students study comparative ideas about, and methods for, creating a wide range of visual communications.
+Graphic & experience design students study comparative ideas about, and methods for, creating a wide range of visual communications.
 Sequenced core studios supported by typography and image-making courses progressively introduce and develop the necessary skills, processes, and sensitivities across a range of media.
 Through project-based assignments, students acquire strong formal and conceptualization skills.
-They learn and practice graphic design strategies, such as mapping and diagramming, to understand design problems, audiences, contexts, and visualization techniques, including ideation and iteration, to explore and refine design possibilities and determine appropriateness.
+They learn and practice graphic & experience design strategies, such as mapping and diagramming, to understand design problems, audiences, contexts, and visualization techniques, including ideation and iteration, to explore and refine design possibilities and determine appropriateness.

 In advanced courses during the junior and senior years, students develop a particular body of knowledge and skills, where they apply the concepts, methods, and techniques they have acquired to real-world contemporary design problems.
 Students interact with clients and organizations through upper-level studios and internships to gain experience working with commissioners, communities, and end-users.
 Upon completing the program, students have built a portfolio of professional work that prepares them for entry-level positions in the areas they will pursue as careers.